|

 Chain 2 and turn.

-For the rest of the cowl, repeat the following two rows until it fits nicely around your neck.
-It may be slightly wider, narrower, longer or shorter than our example.
-I suggest that you work a few rows and check the width before proceeding.
-Adjust as needed by adding or eliminating stitches.
+For the rest of the cowl, repeat the following two rows until it fits comfortably around your neck.
+Your cowl may end up slightly wider, narrower, longer, or shorter than our example.
+It’s a good idea to work a few rows first and check the width.
+Adjust as needed by adding or removing stitches.

 ROW 1: